movq/openbsd/bootstrap/README.md

 sources.
 FreeBSD and NetBSD use their native BSD libc interfaces and supply only the OpenBSD interfaces they lack.

-The host needs a C/C++ compiler, flex, Perl, pax, and standard archive and binary utilities.
-FreeBSD additionally needs bash, installed under `/usr/local/bin`.
+The host needs a C/C++ compiler, flex, Perl, pax, and GNU-compatible `objcopy`/`objdump` utilities.
+FreeBSD additionally needs bash and GNU binutils, normally installed under `/usr/local/bin`.
 Linux additionally needs clang and libbsd development headers for the existing Linux bootstrap path.
 The host tool stage builds the OpenBSD clang/lld used for all target compilation.